httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting, for example, when signing Integrity fields' values for authenticity.
-Permitting the use of these algorithms can help some applications, for example, those that previously used [RFC3230], are migrating to this specification ({{migrating}}), and have existing stored collections of computed digest values avoid undue operational overhead caused by recomputation using other more-secure algorithms.
+Permitting the use of these algorithms can help some applications (such as those that previously used [RFC3230], are migrating to this specification ({{migrating}}), and have existing stored collections of computed digest values) avoid undue operational overhead caused by recomputation using other more-secure algorithms.
 Such applications are not exempt from the requirements in this section.
 Furthermore, applications without such legacy or history ought to follow the guidance for using algorithms with